 Check your term life policy for deadlines and restrictions, or contact your financial professional for guidance.

 2. Who might not be a candidate for conversion?

 A term-to-perm conversion doesn’t always make sense, especially if you only want coverage during the years your family is most financially vulnerable, said Panas.

-And in some instances it could be argued that someone may also not need life insurance (term or permanent) if his or her resources (assets and savings) are sufficient that their household would not suffer a financial hardship if the primary wage earner died unexpectedly.
+And in some instances it could be argued that someone may not need life insurance (term or permanent) if his or her resources (assets and savings) are sufficient that their household would not suffer a financial hardship if the primary wage earner died unexpectedly.
 Of course, such circumstances are rare for the majority of people.
 And, logically, you don’t know if your resources are sufficient unless you know exactly what you and your family may face in the future.

-Converse to the above situation, it may also be best to stick with your term life coverage if you can’t afford the premiums associated with a permanent policy that provides the same level of death benefit coverage.
+It may also be best to stick with your term life coverage if you can’t afford the premiums associated with a permanent policy that provides the same level of death benefit coverage.
 While term life can offer more affordable premiums for the same coverage amounts, remember term life insurance will only pay a benefit if you die during the coverage duration.
 (Related: 4 times when term may be the answer)